Installation

 Docker-Compose

-If you want to manually manage your Docker container, it’s usually a good idea to use docker-compose in order to simplify your container configuration.
+To use LocalStack without the LocalStack CLI, you have the option of running the LocalStack Docker container by yourself.
+If you want to manually manage your Docker container, it’s usually a good idea to use Docker Compose in order to simplify your container configuration.

 Prerequisites